"Where do you see yourself in 5 years time?"

 Be ready for this related job interview question and answer with confidence and conviction - "What motivates you in your job?"

-Standard interview questions about handling conflict and difficult situations.
+How to answer interview questions about handling conflict and difficult situations at Standard Interview Questions

 You can expect a number of behavioral interview questions in your job interview.
 Be ready for these behavior-based questions by going to answers to behavioral interview questions